7de Laan: History

-Odendaal originally conceived of the series when he was a resident of the Melville section of Johannesburg.
+Producer Danie Odendaal originally conceived of the series when he was a resident of the Melville section of Johannesburg.
 At the time, Odendaal would watch the people of his community over breakfast and a cup of coffee at his favourite coffee shop.
 He would make up fictitious characters based on what he saw.

 The working title for the show was Die Koffiekan (The Coffee Pot).
-Later it was renamed Hoe Meer Dae...
+Later, it was renamed Hoe Meer Dae...
 (The More Days), but the name was considered too similar to the American soap opera, Days of Our Lives.
 Eventually, the title 7de Laan was chosen because it reflects a place where people live and work and because it is a common street name in South Africa.

 Broadcast history

 The series made its debut on Tuesday, 4 April 2000, on South African public television network SABC 2.
 Initially, 7de Laan was broadcast on Tuesday only, then on Tuesday and Thursday, and eventually five days a week, Monday to Friday.

 After airing at 18:30 daily for much of its broadcast history, in July 2016, 7de Laan was moved to a later timeslot, 19:00.
 In February 2017, 7de Laans timeslot was changed again, this time moved to 18:00.
 The move was part of an ongoing programme shuffle of the SABC's three TV networks, the third such major change in a year's time.
 It was feared that the timeslot change would erode 7de Laan's audience, "working-class commuters", were not yet at home.

 In February 2017, SABC 2 announced that it would no longer air the omnibus edition of 7de Laan on Sunday afternoons.
 However, in May 2017, SABC 2 announced that the Sunday omnibus would resume in July.
 As of February 2017, episodes continued to be repeated daily on SABC 2 at 13:00 and on SABC 3 at 13:30.
 The show also remained available on the network's YouTube channel.

 In April 2010, 7de Laan celebrated ten years on television.
 During this month, viewers got to see pictures of the show through its ten years during the end credits of each episode.
 On 9 May 2013, episode number 3,000 was broadcast.
 On 20 October 2016, the series broadcast its 3,900th episode.

 On 9 March 2017, 7de Laan aired its 4000th episode.
 The 4000th episode featured characters Vanessa (Ingrid Paulus) and Xander (Theodore Jantjies) renewing their wedding vows.
 Several characters from the show's past were featured in the storyline, including Errol (Christo Davids), Dezi (Elma Postma), Wilmien (Nina Swart), and Karien (Christi Panagio).

 On 7 January 2021, 7de Laan broadcast its 5000th episode.
 The episode, which saw the reopening of the show's coffeehouse, Oppiekoffie, after an explosion, was directed by cast member Francois Lensley, who plays the character of Marko Greyling.